ml4a/ml4a.github.io/_guides/ImageTSNELive.md

 image-tsne-live-gui
 ### Export JSON

-By clicking "save json" the app will save a JSON file of the t-SNE coordinates and the corresponding image file paths, and save it to a file called 'out.json'  ....
+By clicking "save result to json" the app will save a JSON file of the t-SNE coordinates and the corresponding image file paths.
+You can load it back when you reopen the application in the same way by clicking "load result from json".

 To keep it compatible with the above-mentioned applications and scripts, this export does not save the grid positions, only the original t-SNE, and it recalculates the grid position upon being loaded into the app.

-__ must create this
-__ name it aftr the folder?

-__ option to load JSON from menu
-__ option to save JSON

 ### Export screenshot

-By clicking "save screenshot" the app will generate a PNG image of the selected view, called `out.png`, and save it to the application's data folder.
+By clicking "save screenshot" the app will generate a PNG image of the selected view, and save it to a path of your choosing from the save window prompt.